 1) 30M ALPHA is set aside to give to depositors over 18 months, vest on the 17th of every month, starting May 17th.

 2) 50% of protocol fees going forward will be distributed to depositors for 18 months.
 We will revisit again after 18 months for terms afterwards.
 This is an increase from the original number of 20% that had been allocated to IB.

 Vesting is designed to align long-term incentive of existing stakeholders and long-term success of Alpha, ultimately leading to the best recovery for all parties.
 Both funds will be distributed according to the percentage each depositor has in the total funds that IB froze (deposit dollar value and accrued interest) at the snapshot time of May 11, 2023 2PM UTC.
 For example, if depositor A’s fund is 10% of the total amount that IB froze at this snapshot time, then depositor A will get 10% of the 30M ALPHA over 18 months and 10% of the 50% of protocol fees for 18 months.
 Note that all token prices are taken at this snapshot time of May 11, 2023 2PM UTC.

-Though this incident has set us back, we will not stop building and will continue to contribute more value to the Alpha ecosystem, including the depositors who receive goodwill funds in ALPHA tokens.
-Our new product is differentiated from all the other products in the market, and we believe the new product is key to capture a huge market gap in the current and future DeFi landscape that has changed drastically over the past few years.
+Though this incident has set the community back, we will not stop building and will continue to contribute more value to the Alpha ecosystem, including the depositors who receive goodwill funds in ALPHA tokens.
+The new product is differentiated from all the other products in the market, and we believe the new product is key to capture a huge market gap in the current and future DeFi landscape that has changed drastically over the past few years.
 The new product will accrue protocol fees, and 50% of those will be distributed to depositors.

 Next Steps on Claiming Goodwill Fund